jguhlin/lostruct-py/README.md

 This generates the mds_coords.tsv that is used in the correlation comparison.

 # FAQ / Notes

+## Future
+Currently the end-user is expected to save the outputs.
+But could be good to save it in a similar way to lostruct R-code.
+Please open an issue if you need this.

 ## PCA, MDS, PCoA
 PCoA returns the same results as lostruct's MDS implementation (cmdscale).
 In the example Jupyter notebook you can see the correlation is R =~ 0.998.
 Some examples of other methods of clustering / looking at differences are included in the notebook.